chuck-h/rpi-kiosk/README.md

 1.3-inch 240x240 color TFT display, connected through SPI. https://www.adafruit.com/product/4484

 ### Alternative displays
 The processor board includes an HDMI port which can connect with larger display screens, and can also support touchscreen input.
-These features are not being used in the prototype.
+These features are not being used in the initial prototype, but a "Point of Sale" (POS) extension uses them.

+### Point of Sale extension
+A 5" touch screen https://www.amazon.com/dp/B0CP3DH3LN can be connected.
+See https://github.com/chuck-h/rpi-pos for a POS mockup app in flutter.

 ## Software architecture
 This project uses loosely-coupled coprocessing where independent programs communicate through the nats.io publish/subscribe messaging framework.
 Separate processes handle NFC reading, display, and blockchain communication.